khushaljuet/sky/README.md

 # sky

 Moon is in the sky

+blue is a color